 - Supporting documentation for your case

-- A reasoned appeal brief
+- A substantiated appeal letter

 The costs for an appeal procedure vary, but you should account for court fees and possible attorney costs.
 The expected processing time is usually 6 to 12 months, depending on the complexity of your case.

-Specific deductions for international employees include:
+Alternative tax benefits for international employees

 Important preventive measures are: